exhuma/python-course-basic/slides/slides/01-00-intro.md

 Note:

-This course covers the basics to be able to write simple Python applications:
+This course covers the basics to be able to write simple Python applications.

 ---